DAVID ROTHERMEL - LANDSCAPES FROM THE ARCHIVES

 "Watercolor has a tendency to do what it wants to do.
 When I paint watercolors, I think 'God, just give me fifty percent.'" --David Rothermel

-"Desert Dialogues" is a series of eleven watercolor-and-pastel landscape paintings from our archives.
-These archival prints are reproduced using "permanent pigments" on 100% rag archival paper --the same watercolor paper on which the originals were painted.
+"Desert Dialogues" is a series of eleven giclées of watercolor-and-pastel landscape paintings from our archives.
+These digital archival prints are reproduced using "permanent pigments" on 100% rag archival paper --the same watercolor paper on which the originals were painted.

-David individually hand-embellishes each archival print with pastels and signs them.
-The images are 40” X 29-3/4” with an artist-torn deckle edge, float-mounted, matted and framed.
-The overall dimensions of the framed pieces are 51” X 41”.
+David individually hand-embellishes each giclée with pastels which lends it a quality of immediacy and intimacy that usually is only obtained by an original work costing many times more.
+They are 40” X 29-3/4” with an hand-torn deckle-edge.
+The prints are float-mounted, matted and framed with the overall dimensions of the framed pieces being 51” X 41."

 DESERT DIALOGUES